Additional Information for International Students

 GPA for international students with a different grade system

-Please use the following GPA calculator to determine your GPA if your transcript has a grade/point system different from the one used in the US.
-To assist the Admissions Committee, you can list your converted GPA on your CV and where applicable on the online applicaton.
+Please use the following GPA calculator to determine your GPA if your degree-granting institution uses a grade/point system different from the one used in the U.S. To assist the Admissions Committee, you can list your converted GPA on your CV and the online application.
 Graduate Admissions confirms GPA estimates using this same GPA calculator.

 English language requirements

 The University of Kansas requires proof of English proficiency for all international students and domestic non-native English speakers.
 These requirements cannot be waived under any circumstances.
 The minimum required scores are determined by the Graduate School and may be found here.

 In addition, the Board of Regents policy on spoken English competency for graduate teaching assistants requires that English non-native speakers demonstrate English proficiency by obtaining a minimum score of 50 on the SPEAK or TSE, a 22 on the speaking portion of the TOEFL, or an 8 on the IELTS.